Skip to main content

 A.R.S. § 14-7409(A)

-The exception for beneficiaries who held a broad revocation power makes sense in context.
-If the beneficiary could have pulled out more than five percent of the trust at any time, they had the functional equivalent of ownership over that portion.
-In that case, the undistributed income from the revocable portion folds back into principal rather than being paid out separately.
+The exception for beneficiaries who held a broad revocation power makes sense.
+If the beneficiary could have pulled out more than five percent of the trust at any time, they had the functional equivalent of ownership.
+In that case, the undistributed income from the revocable portion folds back into principal.
+It is not paid out separately.

 Annuities and the Definition of Undistributed Income

 For trusts that pay a fixed annuity or a fixed percentage of asset value, the rules are slightly different.
-When that obligation ends, the trustee prorates the final payment as needed to satisfy tax requirements or other purposes specified in the trust document.
+When that obligation ends, the trustee prorates the final payment as needed.
+This satisfies tax requirements or other purposes in the trust document.

-The statute also clarifies what "undistributed income" means in this context: it includes net income received before the income interest ended, but does not include items that are due or accrued, or income that has already been added to principal under the trust terms.
+The statute also clarifies what "undistributed income" means.
+It includes net income received before the income interest ended.
+It does not include items that are due or accrued.
+It also does not include income that has already been added to principal under the trust terms.
 This definition prevents disputes over whether certain items should be treated as income owed to the departing beneficiary or principal belonging to the trust going forward.

 A. When a mandatory income interest ends, the trustee shall pay to a mandatory income beneficiary who survives that date, or the estate of a deceased mandatory income beneficiary whose death causes the interest to end, the beneficiary's share of the undistributed income that is not disposed of under the terms of the trust unless the beneficiary has an unqualified power to revoke more than five per cent of the trust immediately before the income interest ends.
 In the latter case, the undistributed income from the portion of the trust that may be revoked must be added to principal.
 B. When a trustee's obligation to pay a fixed annuity or a fixed fraction of the value of the trust's assets ends, the trustee shall prorate the final payment to the extent required by applicable law to accomplish a purpose of the trust or its settlor relating to income, gift, estate or other tax requirements.
 C. For the purposes of this section, "undistributed income" means net income received before the date on which an income interest ends and does not include an item of income or expense that is due or accrued or net income that has been added or is required to be added to principal under the terms of the trust.